pali-english/pali-english.github.io/README.md

 let go of the present, having gone beyond rebirth.
 With your heart freed in every respect,
 you’ll not come again to rebirth and old age.

+    Muñca: let go, release
+    Pure: before, the past
+    Muñca: let go, release
+    Pacchato: behind, the future
+    Majjhe: in the middle, the present
+    Muñca: let go, release
+    Bhavassa: of existence, of becoming
+    Pāragū: having crossed over, having gone beyond
+    Sabbattha: everywhere, in all respects
+    Vimuttamānaso: with a liberated mind, with a freed heart
+    Na: not
+    Punaṁ: again
+    Jātijaraṁ: birth and old age, rebirth and decay
+    Upehisi: you will encounter, you will come to

 Vitakkamathitassa jantuno,
 Tibbarāgassa subhānupassino;